-With legionella risk assessments a requirment for all Landlords and Estate Agents we have put tog...
+With legionella risk assessments a requirement for all Landlords and Estate Agents we have put tog...

-With legionella risk assessments a requirment for all Landlords and Estate Agents we have put together with HSE some information so all our Landlords, Investors and Tenants are aware.
+With legionella risk assessments a requirement for all Landlords and Estate Agents we have put together with HSE some information so all our Landlords, Investors and Tenants are aware.

 What is Legionella?